craftweg/website/priv/posts/2019-12-06-new-tuist-website.md

 ---
 title: Working on a new website for Tuist
-excerpt: An update on what I'm up to these days with Tuist.
+description: An update on what I'm up to these days with Tuist.
 In particular, I talk about the new website that I'm designing and implementing for the project.
 categories: [tuist, product, open source, development]
 ---